Gladstone, Oregon: 2020 census

+2010 census

 As of the census of 2010, there were 11,497 people, 4,540 households, and 3,009 families residing in the city.
 The population density was 4790.4 PD/sqmi.
 There were 4,779 housing units at an average density of 1991.3 /sqmi.
 The racial makeup of the city was 89.2% White, 0.9% African American, 1.0% Native American, 1.6% Asian, 0.4% Pacific Islander, 3.4% from other races, and 3.6% from two or more races.
 Hispanic or Latino of any race were 8.7% of the population.

 Arts and culture

+An old time gas station in Gladstone.

 The annual Gladstone Community Festival and parade, held the first weekend of August, commemorates Gladstone's former status as a popular Chautauqua destination.
 The festival is held in Max Patterson Memorial City Park.
 KRYP is a Spanish-language FM radio station that broadcasts from the city.